 Seymour Holtzman, 63 100 North Wilkes-Barre Blvd.
-Wilkes-Barre, PA 18702 Mr. Holtzman has been involved in the retail business for over 30 years.
+Wilkes-Barre, PA 18702 Principal Occupation and Five Year History

+Mr. Holtzman has been involved in the retail business for over 30 years.
 For many years he has been the President and Chief Executive Officer of Jewelcor, Inc., formerly a New York Stock Exchange company that operated a nationwide chain of retail stores.
-In addition, from 1986 to 1988 Mr. Holtzman was the Chairman of the Board and Chief Officer of Gruen Marketing Executive Corporation, an American Stock Exchange involved in the company nationwide distribution of watches and the operation of retail factory outlet stores.
+In addition, from 1986 to 1988 Mr. Holtzman was the Chairman of the Board and Chief Executive Officer of Gruen Marketing Corporation, an American Stock Exchange company involved in the nationwide distribution of watches and the operation of retail factory outlet stores.
 Mr. Holtzman is the Chief